bariskacin/Torque-Control-of-6-DOF-Robot/README.md

 2. Open SolidWorks files with SolidWorks or a compatible CAD program.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU GPLv3.
+See LICENSE for details.